jrobind/dev-jot/README.md

 ## The General Idea

 This project acts as a friendly entry point into the open source world.
-Making your first open source contribution can be a daunting prospect which puts off a lot of aspiring developers.
+Making your first open source contribution can be a daunting prospect that puts off a lot of aspiring developers.

 **The primary goal of this project is to create a welcoming and friendly environment to foster learning, to feel safe making mistakes, and to receive feedback and guidance whilst working with other developers.**